Listflex Email Bonanza

 Listflex Order Set up:

-In your internal client account, you will want to create your first order for testing purposes.
-Your Listflex Internal Client order will send leads to the ESP of your choice via API.
-Then create an order for your first ESP to drip leads into.
+In your In House Client Account, you will want to create your first order for testing purposes.
+Your In House Client Account order will send leads to the ESP of your choice via API.
+Next, create an order to drip leads into your first ESP.
 To start, I recommend only using one Listflex order per ESP.
-Later on you can duplicate the orders based on new ESPs you create and set up.
+Later on you can duplicate the orders based on new ESPs and API’s you create and set up.
 In the Help section of your Listflex account, there is a tutorial to help you called “How To Send Leads To A Client – Setting Up An Order“.

-Here’s how the order set up in Listflex might look for you after you get multiple ESPs up and want to start dripping leads into each of them.
+Here’s how the order set up in Listflex might look for you after you get multiple ESPs ready and want to start dripping leads into each of them.

 Here is what I recommend as a daily cap or leads per day into each list:

 Week 1: 35, Week 2: 60, Week 3: 90, Week 4: 120, Week 5: 180, Week 6: 220, Week 7: 300,

 (I never recommend sending more than 500/day into any a list inside of your ESP.)